What Is TBACP?

 - Improve co-parenting relationships

-- Keep process constructive rather than focusing on past problems
+- Keep the process constructive rather than focusing on past problems.

 Even as another paid professional, the facilitator usually saves you money because you no longer have to treat your attorney as emotional and mental sounding boards.
 You can talk to your Facilitator instead about challenges and the dynamics with your spouse, typically at a lower rate with a more specialized level of training.
 The facilitator’s unique skills and training help navigate the minefield of conflict as efficiently as possible, while keeping in mind the best interest of all parties, especially children.